piotrmurach/tty-option/README.md

-  required                   # a default variable "foo(int)"        # name for the usage display arity one_or_more          # how many times to occur convert :int               # values converted to intenger validate -> { |v| v < 14 } # validation rule
+  required                   # a default variable "foo(int)"        # name for the usage display arity one_or_more          # how many times to occur convert :int               # values converted to integer validate -> { |v| v < 14 } # validation rule
   desc "Some foo desc"       # description for the usage display end